Brasília tapaculo: Taxonomy and systematics

-The Brasilia tapaculo is most closely related to the Planalto tapaculo (Scytalopus pachecoi).
+The Brasília tapaculo is most closely related to the Planalto tapaculo (Scytalopus pachecoi).
 Those two species, rock tapaculo (S. petrophilus), and Diamantina tapaculo (S. diamantinensis) form a clade.
 It was originally thought to be closely related to the white-breasted tapaculo (Eleoscytalopus indigoticus).

 Description

-The Brasilia tapaculo is 11 cm long.
+The Brasília tapaculo is 11 cm long.
 One male weighed 19.2 g and two unsexed specimens weighed 15.6 and 18.6 g.
 The adult is blue-gray above and whitish to pale gray below.
 The lower back and rump are reddish brown and the vent is rufous with gray barring.
 The juvenile has not been described.

 Distribution and habitat

-The Brasilia tapaculo is found in disjunct areas in eastern Goiás, the Distrito Federal, and western Minas Gerais.
+The Brasília tapaculo is found in disjunct areas in eastern Goiás, the Distrito Federal, and western Minas Gerais.
 It inhabits gallery forest, primarily permanently flooded areas with Blechnum ferns and Euterpe palms.
 It has a fairly narrow elevational range of 800 to 1000 m.

 Behavior

 Feeding

-The Brasilia tapaculo forages on the ground for insects, spiders, and centipedes.
+The Brasília tapaculo forages on the ground for insects, spiders, and centipedes.

 Breeding

-The only information on the Brasilia tapaculo's breeding phenology is that a specimen collected in July had active gonads.
+The only information on the Brasília tapaculo's breeding phenology is that a specimen collected in July had active gonads.